 Damage to a linden tree caused by Japanese beetles.
-This is a classic pest pair, and roses are a favorite host as well.
+This is a classic pest pair, and roses are a favorite plant of Japanese beetles as well.
 Photos by John C. Fech

 There are average, run-of-the-mill pests that target the trees and shrubs on your golf course, and then there are Super Pests — the ones that really threaten the thriftiness and longevity of those same features.
 Super Pests cause a golf course superintendent to reconsider whether a plant is worth the expense and effort of treating year in and year out, or whether removal is the better option.
 Some of the worst Super Pests are Japanese beetles, emerald ash borers, euonymus scale and bagworms.